benitoiteTz/benitoiteTz.github.io/_posts/2017-9-30-html-course.md

 You'll learn enough core HTML5 and CSS3 to get started and gain confidance to build websites.
 You'll find many links to pages with greater depth.

-When you're done with this tutorial the webasite will look like this [Safari Tour](https://safari.neocities.org/)
+When you're done with this tutorial the website will look like this [Safari Tour](https://safari.neocities.org/)